 - Reduce their stress from dealing with a serious illness

 - Alter their cancer experience in a way that is positive and meaningful for them

-Smith Center offers Individual Patient Navigation Services through seven highly-trained cancer survivors located at our U Street Center and Community Navigation Services through local churches and partner organizations throughout Washington DC.
+- Smith Center offers Individual Patient Navigation Services through highly-trained Integrative Patient Navigators located at our U Street Center.

-Our Navigators assist adults living with cancer with:
+Our Navigators assist adults living with cancer by: